httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Examples {#upload-appending-example}

 A) The following example shows an upload append request.
 The client transfers the next 3456789 bytes at an offset of 20000000 and does not indicate that the upload is then completed.
-The server generates one interim response and finally acknowledges the new offset:
+The server generates one interim response, when the offset reached 21728394 bytes, and finally acknowledges the new offset:

 ~~~ http-message
 PATCH /upload/37a504d87 HTTP/1.1